UNC-TV Original Programs, A-Z

-Fitness Files - This original UNC-TV web series is a guide to walking the path of wellness and fitness.
-Life is a journey, and the more fit and healthy we are the better we’re able to cope with the challenges along the way.
-Discover the tools, inspiration, and information to help stay the course.
-Join with us, and others on the path, as we navigate our way to a healthy lifestyle for all life’s adventures.
+Fitness Files This original UNC-TV web series is a guide to walking the path of wellness and fitness.
+Discover tools, inspiration and information to help stay fit.
+Join with us, and others on the path, as we navigate our way to a healthy lifestyle for all of life’s adventures.

-Flavor, NC - Flavor, NC is a television series dedicated to preserving and celebrating North Carolina’s agricultural heritage, one dinner plate at a time.
+Flavor, NC Join Lisa Price as she preserves and celebrates North Carolina’s agricultural heritage, one dinner plate at a time.

-From Poverty to Power: The James B. Duke Story - From his humble beginnings on a central North Carolina farm, James Buchanan Duke grew into one of the wealthiest industrialists of the 20th century.
-This is his story.
+From Poverty to Power: The James B. Duke Story From his humble beginnings on a central North Carolina farm, James Buchanan Duke grew into one of the wealthiest industrialists of the 20th century.

 Back to top

-George Beverly Shea: The Wonder of It All - Spotlighting the man considered to be "America’s most beloved gospel singer," this documentary mixes rare archival footage, contemporary performances, and personal interviews with Shea and others close to him, to share Shea's lengthy career and influence on the world of gospel music.
+George Beverly Shea: The Wonder of It All This documentary mixes rare archival footage, contemporary performances and personal interviews with a man considered to be "America’s most beloved gospel singer," and those close to him, to explore Shea's lengthy career and influence on the world of gospel music.

-Globe Watch: Mexico - Get an up close look at the impact that it has on the North Carolina economy.
+Globe Watch: Mexico Get a close up look at Mexico's impact on North Carolina's economy.

-Growing a Greener World - An award-winning TV show appearing on national Public Television that features organic gardening, green living and farm-to-table food.
-Each episode focuses on compelling and inspirational people making a positive impact on the planet through gardening and shares DIY information that we can all use at home.
+Growing a Greener World This award-winning, magazine-style weekly series, presented by UNC-TV to stations across the country, features organic gardening, green living and farm-to-table food features.
+Each episode focuses on compelling, inspiring people making a positive impact on the planet through gardening, and shares useful DIY information.

 Back to top